software-development-course-2025/covid-19-global-tracker/README.md

 ---

-### 📝 Pertinent Observations
+### Project Context and Considerations

-  - This project was conducted as part of the Python module in a broader Software Development curriculum.
+* This project was conducted as part of the Python module in a broader Software Development curriculum.
-  - The data is based on public records and may be subject to updates.
+* The data is based on public records and may be subject to updates.
-  - The analysis reflects the data available up to the last download date.
+* The analysis reflects the data available up to the last download date.

 ---